AdobeDocs/creative-cloud-enterprise-learn.en/help/3di/3ddimensionstock.md

 ---
-title: Customize and brand a 3D model with Dimension and Adobe [!DNL Stock]
+title: Customize and brand a 3D model with [!DNL Dimension] and Adobe [!DNL Stock]
 description: Customize and brand a 3D model in [!DNL [!DNL Dimension]] using materials, environmental properties, lighting, and photography, to create photo-realistic imagery for any design project
 role: User
 level: Beginner, Intermediate